Our approach to pelvic health

 -

-Winuk Pelvic Health does not accept insurance.
-At WPH, you receive one hour of undivided attention by a highly skilled, experienced and specialized Doctor of Physical Therapy, Certified Pelvic Rehabilitation Practitioner and a provider Board Certified in Pelvic Muscle Dysfunction Biofeedback.
+Winuk Pelvic Health does not participate with any commercial insurance plans, nor do we see those patients receiving Medicare benefits.
+And, under the current Medicare guidelines, we cannot accept payments from those receiving Medicare benefits, even if they wish to pay out-of-pocket.
+At WPH, you receive 60-75 minutes of undivided attention and personalized care by a highly skilled pelvic floor specialist.
 Without the pressure to see high volumes of patients due to the constraints placed on therapy services by third-party payers, WPH can provide the highest quality of patient-centric care, catered to your unique needs.
+We will provide non-Medicare clients with a superbill to submit to your insurance company, which may be applied to your out-of-network benefits.